CahanLab/CellNet_Cloud/readme.md

 # The CellNet RNA-Seq Web Application

+CellNet is a computational tool to assess the establishment of cell type specific gene regulatory networks in engineered cells.
+Previously we built a web application that allows researchers to upload microarray data and analyze it using CellNet.
+We recently adapted CellNet to analyze RNA sequencing data but processing this type of data is to computationally intensive to analyze on our own servers.
+Below is a walkthrough for how to use the cloud-based CellNet RNASeq web application.

 The CellNet web application is provided through Amazon Web Services.
 This walk-though will assume that you already have an account with AWS.

 ## 1. Select the Cloud Formation service from the AWS services menu